iylvenyo/pomotimer/README.md

 # pomotimer

-A minimal CLI based pomodoro timer for time management.
+A CLI based pomodoro timer for time management.

 ## Install